ADATH ISRAEL was born

 We pride ourselves on our close-knit family environment,

 on our warmth to all newcomers, and on our innovative programming.
-Recent events
+Recent events and programs

 Judaism and the Environment Lecture Series, Young Couples/Young Families Shabbaton,